Qiskit/RFCs/0022-circuit-block.md

 ```

 ## Outstanding questions:
 1. In the existing implementation of blocks that exists in `pec-runtime`, blocks are hashable, so that they can be used as keys in dictionaries (specifically in the dictionary porduced by the `NoiseLearner` that maps blocks to noise models).
 This is clearly unsafe since circuits are mutable.
-Can we find a way around this?
+How can we design the noise handle so that it is safer than that, but also more flexible (e.g., if users want to mutate the block but still assign the same noise to it during mitigation, they should be allowed to do so)?
-2. Should `CircuitBlock` added to qiskit core, alongside the transpiler pass groups gates in blocks workflow 1?
+2. Should `Block` added to qiskit core, alongside the transpiler pass groups gates in blocks workflow 1?
 If so, should they be written in Rust or Python?
-3. What packages and subpackages need to be modify once `CircuitBlocks` are introduced?
+3. What packages and subpackages need to be modify once `Block` are introduced?
 For example, should we add logic to qiskit-aer to be able to simulate circuits with blocks, or to Qiskit's optimizer, ..?